AlanRebane/analytics-projects/README.md

 - Using neural networks for modelling

 ## Background on the business case
 Toy Storey sells toys online and offers shipping or pick-up globally.
 They offer a subscription service (a surprise box of toys delivered at home every month).
 Throughout the last six year, ten percent of customers have been invited to try for a free first month.
-Offering the first month, including approaching customers and setting up the service package, is quite costly (40\$).
+Offering the first month, including approaching customers and setting up the service package, is quite costly (USD 40).
 All consumers that are approached, subscribe to the service.
-For those customers who retain their service contract, the subscription program is very profitable (20\$ margin per month, starting second month).
+For those customers who retain their service contract, the subscription program is very profitable (USD 20 margin per month, starting second month).

 ![thomas-and-friends-2435542_640](https://user-images.githubusercontent.com/63585199/124383543-af2c6880-dcd5-11eb-89e7-dd5fa3cb0ba0.jpg)